 Repetitive Strain Injury (RSI) is a blanket term which refers to pain and tingling in the muscles of fingers, hands, and lower arms, due to damage caused by a repetitive movement.
 RSI is not only something which affects older workers – doctors see an increasing number of cases reported in those as young as 7, who have been hurt through extended use of games consoles and smartphones.

 The earliest symptoms of RSI are usually a slight pain when carrying out regular tasks, a tingling or throbbing sensation, numbness or weakness, and frequent unexplained cramping.
 As the condition progresses, victims may experience this pain even when not making the motion which caused it.
 Contact The Compensation Experts directly if you believe your job has caused RSI.

-Work Related Stress Claims
+Work-Related Stress Claims

 Improvements in health and safety practices across England and Wales have led to a decrease in workplace accidents; the Health & Safety Executive reports that the number of new cases of stress, depression, or anxiety that has been caused or made worse by work is staying steady at 224,000.

-No one should have to feel a sinking dread at the prospect of returning to work or suffer any mental health conditions as the result of their job.
+No one should have to feel a sinking dread at the prospect of returning to work or suffer any mental health conditions as a result of their job.
 The Compensation Experts have supported people who have been adversely affected by workload pressures, poor management, harassment and bullying.
 Healthcare workers and teachers are two of the occupations most likely to suffer from work-related stress.